sergesha/angularjs-to-react-ai-conversion/CONVERSION-LOG.md

    - Copied all phone data JSON files to our React app's assets directory
    - Created a placeholder image for error handling

+## Project Structure Refactoring (2 hours)

+1. Created a comprehensive plan for refactoring the project structure
+   - Analyzed the original AngularJS directory structure
+   - Identified corresponding React equivalents for each component
+   - Created a mapping between Angular and React patterns
+2. Restructured the React application to mirror AngularJS structure:
+   - Created a more modular directory structure
+   - Moved components from `/components/PhoneList` to `/phone-list`
+   - Moved components from `/components/PhoneDetail` to `/phone-detail`
+   - Created a `/core` directory for shared utilities and services
+   - Reorganized the checkmark filter as a utility function
+   - Added animations files to match Angular's structure
+3. Updated all import paths to work with the new directory structure
+4. Created documentation in `CONVERSION-PROMPTS-PROJECT-STRUCTURE.md` to guide future conversions
+5. Verified that the application still functions correctly after restructuring

+## Structure Simplification (30 minutes)

+1. Removed the temporary `/app` directory in favor of keeping all code in `/src`
+   - The `/app` directory was created initially to mirror AngularJS structure
+   - Determined that standard React structure uses `/src` as the root for all source code
+   - Removed the now redundant `/app` directory
+   - Ensured all imports and paths were correctly pointing to `/src` components
+2. Updated documentation to reflect the simplified structure

 ## Current Status

 The application now replicates the core functionality of the original AngularJS PhoneCat application: